A Survey on XAI for 5G and Beyond Security: Technical Aspects, Challenges and Research Directions

 Although it shows promising results, only a few publications (\cite{guo2020explainable, arrieta2020explainable, das2020opportunities }) have covered the XAI applications in the context of security or XAI research projects and standardization methods.
-Opportunities, challenges, and standardizations in XAI are still in their infancy that needs more collaborative work with experts from fields such as human psychology and sociology to move towards more concrete real-world applications.
+Opportunities, challenges, and standardizations in XAI are still in their infancy, and more collaborative work is needed with experts from fields such as human psychology and sociology to move towards more concrete real-world applications.
 Summarized table \ref{tab:surveys} outlines contemporary research and surveys conducted on the advancements of B5G, AI, and XAI.
-Here we have found out that each paper presents applications in dis-articulated contexts.
-On the contrary, implementing B5G technologies rather begs for a holistic review of AI and XAI in security, given that accountability and resilience are core and essential characteristics of any mobile network generation.
-Many researchers focus on B5G, XAI, and AI techniques in sunders, but currently, there has not been a cognate approach where the viability of XAI techniques has been reviewed in the context of B5G use cases.
+Here, we have found that each paper presents applications in disarticulated contexts.
+On the contrary, implementing 5G and beyond technologies begs for a holistic review of AI and XAI in security, given that accountability and resilience are core and essential characteristics of any mobile network generation.
+Many researchers focus on B5G, XAI, and AI techniques in sunders, but currently, there has not been a cognate approach where the viability of XAI techniques has been reviewed in the context of 5G and beyond.
 As a response, this survey reports a comprehensive overview of XAI and security technical aspects, applications, requirements, limitations, challenges/issues, current projects, standardization initiatives, and lessons learned for the beyond 5G applications.